LEWIS ARTS COMPLEX, PRINCETON UNIVERSITY2017

-PROGRAM: Lewis Center for the Arts, performance and teaching spaces for the Program in Theater and Dance, the Department of Music and the society of Fellows in the Creative and Performing Arts
+PROGRAM: Lewis Center for the Arts, performance and teaching spaces for the Program in Theater and Dance, the Department of Music and the Princeton Arts Fellows

 The program for The Lewis Center for the Arts includes, a theatre and dance building, an arts building, and a music building with instrumental rehearsal and practice rooms.
 All three buildings are integrated in a forum below ground.
 The project aims to create a new campus gateway; shaping campus space while maximizing porosity and movement from all sides.

 Overlook views into the dance and theatre practice spaces and the orchestral rehearsal space are aimed at provoking curiosity and interaction.
 As an open public invitation, this gateway space aims to connect the local community to the University.

 Each of the three buildings’ interiors is developed uniquely.